abhi-r3v0/Adhrit/README.md

 3. Extracts jar out of dex.
 4. Extracts source code in Java.
 5. Extracts source code in Smali.
+6. Recompile smali into APK
-6. Analyzes permissions used by the application.
+7. Analyzes permissions used by the application.
-7. Dumps the Manifest.
+8. Dumps the Manifest.
-8. Dumps the certificate details.
+9. Dumps the certificate details.
-9. Checks for malware footprints in VirusTotal database.
+10. Checks for malware footprints in VirusTotal database.

 ## Pre-requisites :